somitra-sanadhya/somitra-sanadhya.github.io/_pages/about.md

 ### Contact:
 <hr>
   *(This part is copied, with permission, from the webpage of [Prof. Stefan Dziembowski](https://www.crypto.edu.pl/Members/Dziembowski))*
-  + The best way to reach me is to send an email to "my first-name AT iitj.ac.in"
+  + The best way to reach me is to send an email to "my first-name AT iitk.ac.in"
   + You may find my office number from IITJ telephone directory .
 But I normally do not pick it.
 The ring-tone is deliberately kept very low (almost inaudible) since I teach from the same place or participate in meetings, and do not wish others to get disturbed due to the phone.
 If you have my mobile number, please avoid calling me on non-urgent matters.
   + Also, please refrain from texting my phone, sending messages via apps such as Signal, Whatsapp, etc., or social media messengers (LinkedIn, Facebook, Twitter, etc.).
 I may not notice them, and even if I do, I may easily forget to reply to them (sorry!).
 Email is the only channel of communication that I regularly check.
   + I generally do not respond to messages from publishers known for sending spam (such as MDPI).
 I also ignore review requests if they concern papers that are clearly out of the scope of my research interest.